-Minnesota's forests not only offer beauty and recreation, they also provide us the raw materials for products we use every day.
-In fact, forest products make up 47 percent of all raw materials used in U.S. manufacturing.
+Minnesota's forests offer beauty and recreation and provide us with the raw materials for products we use every day.
+Forest products comprise 47 percent of all raw materials used in U.S. manufacturing.
 Minnesota's forest products industry has a $16.1 billion economic impact.

 This holiday season, reach for wood when you're buying gifts.
 Why?

 Wood is renewable, beautiful, and durable, which makes wood products a sound environmental choice.
 The harvesting of trees and production of wood products has significantly less impact on the environment than most other materials.
 This is because forest products can be sourced locally rather than mined, manufactured, and hauled across the country.
 Products made out of wood also store carbon indefinitely, keeping it out of the atmosphere and helping to mitigate climate change.